ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 6 -- Write a program to count the occurrences of a specific character in a string.
 - Day 7 -- Write a program to check if a number is positive, negative, or zero.
 - Day 8 -- Write a function that accepts a string and calculates the number of uppercase and lowercase letters in it.
+- Day 9 -- Write a program to check if a number is even or odd.
-- Day 9 -- Write a program to remove duplicates from a list.
+- Day 10 -- Write a program to remove duplicates from a list.